Fuelling the Future.

-Big visuals cross borders faster than words - presented by a group of outstanding Olympians and Paralympians BP was proud to support, the experience immersed visitors in a giant, 360-degree rotating cyclorama of panoramic images and effects, bringing to life the daily journey the energy we all rely on, takes before it reaches us.
+Big visuals cross borders faster than words - brand experience presented by a group of outstanding Olympians and Paralympians BP was proud to support, the experience immersed visitors in a giant, 360-degree rotating cyclorama of panoramic images and effects, bringing to life the daily journey the energy we all rely on, takes before it reaches us.

 “Feedback on the showcase has been overwhelmingly positive, helping to deliver an outstanding spectator experience and helping BP contribute to the success of the Games”.
 (Jo Merlini, BP)

 Create a new way to market BP’s Upstream offer to host governments and major resource holders, reflecting the brand’s in-depth, major projects capability and experience, allied to its distinctive commitment to a localised approach delivered in an open and intelligent way.

+In 2012 BP was awarded more new opportunities in more markets and territories than in any other year in its history.
 “I have your latest product sitting proudly on my desk.
 It looks very professional and strikes a great balance between being a serious volume of significant content, and being attractive, interesting and I think compelling.
 I appreciate it was only 3 weeks ago that I asked if we could do this …this time, there is real potential for very short-term impact.”
 (Dr. Mike Daly, BP)

+Challenge: Create online cut-through and distinctiveness for a debut novel by Swedish writer Cecilia Ekback.
+Part historical thriller, part Swedish Gothic, Wolf Winter tells the story of a gripping murder mystery set in the bitter winter of 1717, in a Lapland village full of secrets.
 “The time and space seem so remote as to be unearthly, and the style has a stealthy quality, like a silent fall of snow; suddenly the reader is enveloped.
 The story creeps up and possesses the imagination; there’s something eerie in the way half-understood and only half-seen events leave their mark.
 It’s a powerful feat of suggestion, visually acute, skillfully written; it won’t easily erase its tracks in the reader’s mind.”
-Dame Hilary Mantel, author of the Man Booker Prize-Winning Bestsellers, Wolf Hall and Bring Up the Bodies.
+(Dame Hilary Mantel, author of the Man Booker Prize-Winning Bestsellers, Wolf Hall and Bring Up the Bodies).

 One day to make a difference.

-Deutsche Bank UK - Corporate Social Responsibility: Integrated marketing.
+Deutsche Bank UK - Corporate Social Responsibility integrated marketing.